 - They work flawlessly even with tightly spaced tires since they can adjust from 12 inches down to 1⅜ inches

-- Doesn’t work with wide-spaced tires
+- It doesn’t work with wide-spaced tires

 MaxxHaul 70472 Solid Rubber Heavy Duty Black Wheel Chock

-Approximate size for these wheel chocks is 8 inches long, 4 inches wide, and 5 inches high and comes in a pack of two.
+The approximate size for these wheel chocks is 8 inches long, 4 inches wide, and 5 inches high and comes in a pack of two.